gravel-st/gravel/README.md

 ==============

 Gravel is a modern Smalltalk implementation for the JVM.
-It's aim is to provide an interactive development environment in the Smalltalk philosophy as well as a stable runtime platform.
+It's aim is to provide an interactive development environment in the Smalltalk philosophy as well as a stable and fast runtime platform.
 Gravel aims to be fully [ANSI Smalltalk](http://wiki.squeak.org/squeak/172) compatible.

 Implementation